-The THAT 2181-series is available in 8-pin SO and 8-pin SIP packages.
-Package dimensions are shown in Figure 16 and 17 below; Pinouts are given in Table 1 on page 1.
+The THAT 2180-series is available in a 8-pin SIP package.
+Package dimensions are shown in Figure 15 below; Pinouts are given in Table 1 on page 1.
 Ordering information is provided in Table 2 also on page 1.

-The 2181-series packages are entirely lead-free.
-The lead-frames are copper, plated with successive layers of nickel, palladium, and gold.
-This approach makes it possible to solder these devices using leadfree and lead-bearing solders.
+The 2180-series package is entirely lead-free.
+The lead-frame is copper, plated with successive layers of nickel, palladium, and gold.
+This approach makes it possible to solder these devices using lead-free and lead-bearing solders.

-Neither the lead-frame nor the plastic mold compound used in the 2181-series contains any hazardous substances as specified in the European Union's Directive on the Restriction of the Use of Certain Hazardous Substances in Electrical and Electronic Equipment 2002/95/EG of January 27, 2003
+Neither the lead-frame nor the plastic mold compound used in the 2180-series contains any hazardous substances as specified in the European Union's Directive on the Restriction of the Use of Certain Hazardous Substances in Electrical and Electronic Equipment 2002/95/EG of January 27, 2003.